Horizon Zero Dawn: Sales

-Horizon Zero Dawn was the best-selling game during its release week in the UK.
+Horizon Zero Dawn was the best-selling game during its release week in the United Kingdom.
 It surpassed No Man's Sky as the biggest launch of a new intellectual property on the PlayStation 4 and was the most successful launch of any kind on the platform since Uncharted 4: A Thief's End, as well as Guerrilla Games' biggest debut to date.
-The game sold close to 117,000 copies in its first week in Japan, becoming the second best-selling game that week.
+The game sold close to 117,000 units in its first week in Japan, becoming the second best-selling game that week.
 Horizon Zero Dawn was the second most downloaded game on the North American PlayStation Store for February.
 Because its launch day occurred on the last day of February, only one day of sales was counted.
 Within two weeks it sold 2.6 million units.

 It was the best-selling game in its week of release in Australia.
 In March 2017, it was the second best-selling game in the UK and the highest-selling PlayStation 4 game.
 Horizon Zero Dawn was also the best-selling game on PlayStation Store that month.
 It was ranked number one in the UK sales chart in April 2017, while hitting eighth place in the Japanese chart.
-By February 2018, over 7.6 million copies had been sold, increasing to over 10 million a year later, making it one of the best-selling PlayStation 4 games.
-By February 2022, over 20 million copies sold in PlayStation 4 and Windows platforms.
+By February 2019, over 10 million units had been sold, making it one of the best-selling PlayStation 4 games.

 In an effort to increase profitability, in 2020 Sony decided to begin porting their first-party titles to PC.
-Horizon Zero Dawn released on PC in August 2020 and had a successful launch, moving over 700,000 digital copies.
-By March 2022, that number had increased to about 2.4 million copies.
+Horizon Zero Dawn released on PC in August 2020 and had a successful launch, moving over 700,000 digital units.
+By March 2022, that number had increased to about 2.4 million units.

-In February 2022, Hermen Hulst announced via his Twitter account that the game had sold over 20 million copies as of 28 November 2021.
+In May 2023, it was announced on the official PlayStation blog that as of 16 April 2023, the game had sold over 24.3 million units.

-Awards
+Accolades

 Sequel and spin-offs

 In June 2020, Guerrilla announced a sequel titled Horizon Forbidden West.
-It was released on February 18, 2022.
-A spin-off, Horizon Call of the Mountain was announced in January 2022 and is slated to release in February 2023.
+It was released on 18 February 2022.
+A spin-off, Horizon Call of the Mountain was announced in January 2022 and was released 22 February 2023.
 A second, multiplayer-oriented spin-off was confirmed in December 2022.
+Lego Horizon Adventures, which reinterprets the events of Zero Dawn in a Lego-themed environment, was released on 14 November 2024.

+Film adaptation

+In January 2025, Sony announced that a film adaptation of the game was in the works at PlayStation Productions and Columbia Pictures.
+Sony is aiming to release the film in 2027.